kLayz3/monad/README.md

 ```

 **[4]** Start the analysis step, `maxEvents` can be specified to limit the total entry number.
 If left defaulted, it will handle
 all entries in the input root file.
+Note, if the `indicators/indicators.hh` file is not present, then `maxEvents` becomes
+the first and only (optional) argument.
 ```
 pool.Start(bar, maxEvents);
 ```